DeepSpace2/StyleFrame/docs/commandline_interface.rst

 General Information
 -------------------

-Starting with version 1.1 StyleFrame offers a commandline interface that lets you create an xlsx file from a json file.
+Starting with version 1.1 styleframe offers a commandline interface that lets you create an xlsx file from a json file.

 Usage